phofl/phofl.github.io/content/posts/pandas_internals.md

 pandas enables you to choose between different types of arrays to represent the data of your DataFrame.
 Historically, most DataFrames are backed by NumPy arrays. [pandas 2.0 introduced the option to use PyArrow arrays](https://medium.com/gitconnected/welcoming-pandas-2-0-194094e4275b) as a storage format.
-There exists an intermediate layer between these arrays and your DataFrame, Blocks and the BlockManager.
+There exists an intermediate layer between these arrays and your DataFrame, ``Blocks`` and the ``BlockManager``.
 We will take a look at how this layer orchestrates the different arrays, basically what's behind ``pd.DataFrame()``.
 We will try to answer all questions you might have about pandas internals.